arnavgupta3911/still-not-a-quant-dev/_posts/Day1.md

 ---
-post   | Day 1 of Still Not Being a Quant Dev
+Day 1 of Still Not Being a Quant Dev
 ---

 **About Me:**